Menu

 Final state: approved=True

-Getting a “yes” is only half the story.
-You also need a clean path for “no.” A conditional edge right after the review node forks the graph based on the human’s verdict.
+Saying “yes” is only half the story.
+You also need a clean path for “no.” A branch after the review node steers the flow based on what the person chose.

 python